alobanov/MVVM-Templates/README.md

-# Objective-c templates of modified VIPER architecture calls VPS (view-presenter-services)
+# Objective-c templates of modified VIPER architecture calls VPS (View-PS)
 This is the collection of templates for [`Generamba`](https://github.com/rambler-digital-solutions/Generamba)

 TODO: Add services initialization